Kita

 It's like a chef who doesn't just follow a recipe but tastes every dish that comes back from the table, learning exactly which ingredients make customers come back for more—and adjusting the recipe for each restaurant individually.

-Kita's founders combine rare Stanford-trained vision-language model expertise with firsthand emerging market lending experience, enabling them to build hyperlocalized document AI that generic OCR or Western-trained models fundamentally cannot replicate.
+Kita's founders combine rare Stanford-trained vision-language model expertise with firsthand emerging market experience.
+Carmel is from Manila, is a repeat founder, and spent three years in product at Apple.
+Rhea has a research background in computer vision and received the highest honor in Stanford Computer Science.
+Together they bring deep local context and strong technical execution to build hyperlocalized document AI that generic OCR or Western-trained models fundamentally cannot replicate.

 Funding History